 The origin of the problem is well understood.
-Using Källen-Lehmann-representation to extract the value of Z from the imaginary part of the bubble amplitude i.e. $\text{Im}D(k^2)$ for the photon propagator $D(k^2)$, we get for massless electrons a branch cut singularity in the physical sheet for the threshold $k^2=0$ where the on-shell photon can go into a collinear pair of on-shell electron and positron.
+Using Källen-Lehmann-representation to extract the value of Z from the imaginary part of the bubble amplitude i.e. $\text{Im}D(k^2)$ for the photon propagator $D(k^2)$, we get for massless electrons a branch cut singularity in the physical sheet for the threshold $k^2 = 0$ where the on-shell photon can go into a collinear pair of on-shell electron and positron.

 In [9] this problem was explicitly addressed and the suggested solution was to keep $m_e = 0$ but to add a mass scale in the definition of Z (see [13]) associated with some IR resolution scale let us say δ .
-The logic of this argument is to assume an IR correction of (2) where effectively m_e is replaced by δ and to use this corrected Z to define a Δ non singular in the limit $m_e \to 0$.
+The logic of this argument is to assume an IR correction of (2) where effectively m_e is replaced by δ and to use this corrected Z to define a Δ non singular in the limit $m_e \rightarrow 0$.
+This should also hold for the renormalization for the electric charge.
+How this potential solution of the singular limit of Δ will enter effectively in the KLN cancellation is not obvious and not worked out in [9].
+The connection with the definition of charge in the forward limit (Thompson scattering) is the main reason we choose in order to check the consistency of KLN theorem the forward kinematical regime relevant for the definition of the electric charge.

 Note that the singular limit of Z in the massless limit is the IR version of the famous Landau pole problem for QED.
-In this case we are not considering the limit where we send the UV cutoff to infinity but instead the limit $m_e \to 0$.
-In the massless limit there are contributions to the Källen-Lehmann-function coming from processes in which the on-shell photon with energy ω produces a pair of electron positron both collinear and on-shell.
+In this case we are not considering the limit where we send the UV cutoff to infinity but instead the limit $m_e \rightarrow 0$.
+In the massless limit there are contributions to the Källen-Lehmann-function coming from processes in which the onshell photon with energy ω produces a pair of electron positron both collinear and on-shell.
 Incidentally note that in principle we have contributions of amplitudes where the on-shell photon decays into a set of a large number n of electron-positron-pairs and photons where all of them are on-shell and collinear.
-The approach of the KLN program is to assume that after taking all these IR contributions into account the resulting Z, for fixed UV cutoff, is finite in the limit $m_e \to 0$.
+The approach of the KLN program is to assume that after taking all these IR contributions into account the resulting Z, for fixed UV cutoff, is finite in the limit $m_e \rightarrow 0$.
 This does not imply solving the UV problem or avoiding the standard Landau pole, that depends on the sign in (2) and that now will become dependent on the added resolution scale δ .
-It simply means that for fixed UV cutoff the limit $m_e \to 0$ could be non singular.
-In section IV we will revisit the consistency of the limit $m_e \to 0$ from a different point of view.
+It simply means that for fixed UV cutoff the limit $m_e \rightarrow 0$ could be non singular.
+In section IV we will revisit the consistency of the limit $m_e \rightarrow 0$ from a different point of view.

 Can we check the consistency of the KLN proposal perturbatively?
 To the best of our knowledge the KLN program of finding a redefinition of Z where the cancellation can be defined in an effective way has not been developed.
-Thus we should expect that perturbative violations of the KLN theorem could appear whenever we work in the kinematical regime where originally appears the singularity responsible for the former behaviour of Z, namely in the forward regime $q^2=0$.
+Thus we should expect that perturbative violations of the KLN theorem could appear whenever we work in the kinematical regime where originally appears the singularity responsible for the former behaviour of Z, namely in the forward regime $q^2 = 0$.